-Students who miss the test must complete the third piece of work to make up the class work component.
-This means that there will be NO MAKE-UP TEST.
+Students who miss the test must complete a make-up test to make up the class work component.
+Students may only write this test on the production of an approved Leave of Absence form.
 The failure to complete a minimum of two pieces of work on time will be considered a failure to satisfactorily perform the work of the class.
 This may result in the taking away of a student's DP for the course by the Dean.